ohlaw/AB_Test_Analysis_For_A-_Big_Online_Store/README.md

-# A/B Test For A Big Online Store
+# A/B Test Analysis For A Big Online Store

 ## Project Description
 You are an analyst at a big online store.
 Together with the marketing department, you've compiled a list of hypotheses that may help boost revenue.